imor/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/resources/identity.md

 An identity resource is a named group of claims about a user that can be requested using the *scope* parameter.

-The OpenID Connect specification [suggests](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) a couple of standard scope name to claim type mappings that might be useful to you for inspiration, but you can freely design them yourself.
+The OpenID Connect specification [suggests](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) a couple of standard scope names to claim type mappings that might be useful to you for inspiration, but you can freely design them yourself.

 One of them is actually mandatory, the *openid* scope, which tells the provider to return the *sub* (subject id) claim in the identity token.